gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-04-07 Adjusted reverse_trace() for plan described in entry 2019-04-05.
+Added function get_python(el_id).
+6.75h
 * 2019-04-06 Code added to reverse_trace() to add known end-points (last_el_id value), along with their ct_id (i.e., control block identifier) into the table cbt_last_el_id (created yesterday) to offer a single point of last_el_id knowledge for SELECTing queries.
 2h
 * 2019-04-05 insert_for_loop() is now adding all possible last_el_id_maybe's for each ct_id (i.e., control block) into table control_block_traces.
 Each possible combination of those possibilities are instantiated as table cbt_last_el_id (columns: ct_id and last_el_id_maybe), one combination at a time, via a cartesian product of control_block_traces tables, in new function get_last_el_id_maybes().
-Each combination is considered in turn for its ability to get all unit tests implied by the user examples (exem) to pass, until one is found.
+Each combination is to be considered in turn for its ability to get all unit tests implied by the user examples (exem) to pass, until one is found.
 9h
 * 2019-04-04 Bushwacked life's encroachments only enough to make remaining integration tests pass, and tentatively begin overhaul of generate_code() to eliminate redundant condition categorization.
 2h
 * 2019-04-02 store_for_loops()'s relationship to insert_for_loop() reworked and working, a heavy lift.
 Improved store_ifs() and
 added supporting functions.
 10h